 The AL TIG described the Mobile Street Boardwalk project in section 2.6.6 of the RP III/EA.
 The Mobile Street boardwalk and parking lot, a beach access point, typically hosts an estimated 57,000 annual visitors.
 This heavy use and several hurricanes over the years have degraded this infrastructure such that it is at the end of its service life.
 USFWS has been able to maintain the site to allow the boardwalk to remain open; however, continued degradation could lead to closure.
 Construction would include demolition of the existing boardwalk and replacement with a boardwalk 6 feet wide and approximately 500 feet long.
-A larger platform toward the north end would facilitate access compliant with the Americans with Disabilities Act.
+A larger platform toward the north end would facilitate access compliant with the Americans with Disabilities Act (ADA).
 The boardwalk's height would be variable, would be designed to meet ADA criteria, and would allow for clearance of the existing dune system.
 A kiosk and one (1) wayfinding sign would be installed in the parking lot, and other wayfinding signs would be installed along Mobile Street and Highway 180 to facilitate visitor access.
 The parking lot is approximately 10,000 square feet with room for approximately 30 parked cars.
 The parking lot currently retains water after rain events, has potholes, and is degraded by erosion, limiting access and affecting adjacent habitat.
 To address these issues, proper drainage would be installed, the surface would be leveled, and gravel would be added.
 This project does not include any in-water work.
 It is anticipated that this project would continue to support visitation at historical levels, while also attracting additional annual visitors (RP III/EA, pp. 2-19).
 Construction is anticipated to take 1-3 months.

 The project description has not changed since the release of RP III/EA in December 2019, nor has the anticipated length of construction.
 However, shortly after the release of RP III/EA, the COVID-19 pandemic hampered maintenance on the boardwalk by steeply curtailing all field work in 2020.
 Additionally, Hurricane Sally, which made landfall in September 2020, badly damaged the boardwalk and contributed substantially to ongoing damage from the maintenance deferral, and continued inundation of the structure by sand and debris from recurring storms.
 Because of the added complexity of rebuilding the hurricane-damaged boardwalk, the project was re-estimated to include contract costs for E&D instead of the originally anticipated in-house design.
-Over the course of updating the cost estimate to include contracting costs for the E&D, it was determined that the existing geotechnical surveys of the boardwalk area were no longer adequate and new geotechnical surveys were added to the project cost estimate.
-While the necessary geotechnical investigations have increased the project cost slightly, the need for the project to be contracted for design/build instead of completed in-house, coupled with the economic fluctuations that accompanied the COVID-19 pandemic, which delayed the project and drove labor and materials costs much higher than were originally estimated, have resulted in a substantial estimated cost increase.
+The need for the project to be contracted for design/build instead of completed in-house, coupled with the economic fluctuations that accompanied the COVID-19 pandemic, which delayed the project and drove labor and materials costs much higher than were originally estimated, have resulted in a substantial estimated cost increase.

 The revised estimated cost to complete the project is \$3,227,212, which includes the original cost estimate of \$1,189,899 and an additional \$2,037,313.
-The revised cost estimate reflects the additional costs of full geotechnical surveys, contracting E&D and construction, and the increased cost of materials and labor in February 2022.
+The revised cost estimate reflects the additional costs of contracting E&D and construction, and the increased cost of materials and labor in February 2022.
 Some project activities have already occurred, including the completion of archaeological surveys.

-Figure 1: Mobile Street Boardwalk overtaken by sand.
+Figure 2: Mobile Street Boardwalk overtaken by sand.

-Figure 2: Mobile Street Boardwalk wheelchair ramp (right) completely overtaken by the dunes.
+Figure 3: Mobile Street Boardwalk wheelchair ramp (right) completely overtaken by the dunes.